All Episodes

 You have a six-week campaign.

-And you cannot have a Republican you can have Republican government if you have short campaigns and candidates like Calvin Coolidge.
+And you cannot have a Republican, you can have Republican government if you have short campaigns and candidates like Calvin Coolidge.

 It's like the world's dullest reality show.

-Nobody's gonna go there.
+Nobody's going to go there.

-And sooner or later, a guy like Trump was going to realize uh that the American presidential nominating process was a really bad reality show, just ripe for a relaunch.
+And sooner or later, a guy like Trump was going to realize that the American presidential nominating process was a really bad reality show, just ripe for a relaunch.

 And that's what he basically did to it.